keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt.Example/README.md

-# CaseOnline.Azure.WebJobs.Extensions.Mqtt.Example
+# Example for MQTT with Azure Functions
-An example implementation of the MQTT Bindings for Azure Functions
+An example implementation of the MQTT Bindings for Azure Functions as listed in [https://serverlesslibrary.net/](https://serverlesslibrary.net/).

+If you're interested in the MQTT Bindings checkout this repository: [https://github.com/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt(https://github.com/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt)]!